-The Fund's financial liabilities include a Subordinated Loan for an undiscounted cash flow amount of USD 20,090 (2015: USD 20,006), representing 2.3% (2015: 2.5%) of the total financial liabilities (see Note 16 for further details).
-The Subordinated Loan has a final maturity date of 15 February 2021.
-Until 15 August 2018 the lender has a conditional right to demand a prepayment of 20% of the Subordinated Loan on a yearly basis.
-See Note 14 for additional details.
+Subsidies granted and deferred subsidy: The Fund's financial liabilities include subsidies granted and deferred subsidy for an undiscounted cash flow amount of USD 8,332 (2016: USD 5,000), representing 0.9% (2016: 0.6%) of the total financial liabilities (see Note 13 and 14 for further details).
+The subsidy has no fixed maturity date and depends on the development of the subsidized project.